-Provision will be made for the delivery of sufficient good quality, appropriately located residential pitches to satisfy local need as set out in the Stafford Borough Gypsy and Traveller Accommodation Needs Assessment (GTAA) or successor documents.
-Specific sites will be identified through a Gypsy & Travellers Sites & Allocations documentSite Allocations Development Plan Document.
-(MM66)
+Provision will be made for the delivery of sufficient good quality, appropriately located residential pitches to satisfy local need as set out in the Gypsy and Traveller Accommodation Needs Assessment.
+Specific sites will be identified through a Site Allocations Development Plan Document.